Abacela

-Abacela is an American winery estate owned by Earl and Hilda Jones that is located in the Umpqua Valley AVA (American Viticultural Area).
-It was the first winery to commercially grow and produce wine from Spain's Noble Tempranillo grape in America's Pacific Northwest.
+Abacela is an American winery estate owned by Earl and Hilda Jones that is located in the Umpqua Valley American Viticultural Area (AVA).
+It was the first winery to commercially grow and produce wine from Spain's Noble Tempranillo grape in the Pacific Northwest.

 History

 As of 1990 Tempranillo had been cultivated for over one hundred years in California's Central Valley where the growing season is both hot and long.
 Learning that the resulting wine was blended away or distilled and varietal wine had not been produced caused the Joneses to research what made it possible to grow and produce fine Tempranillo in Spain.
 There they learned that the best Tempranillo wines were grown in Rioja and Ribera del Duero where the soils were different yet they shared very similar climates characterized by hot summers and one of the shortest red wine growing seasons in Spain.
 This suggested that climate, not soils, was critically important for growing Tempranillo grapes from which high-quality varietal wine could be produced.

 With data in hand, the Joneses searched America, identified a Rioja/Ribera homoclime in Southern Oregon, purchased land, planted Oregon's first Tempranillo in 1995, and used third leaf fruit from these hectares to produce Abacela's and the Pacific Northwest's first commercial Tempranillo wine.